jscdev909/SpiteAndMalice/README.md

 ## Getting Started (Setup and Configuration)

+**If you would prefer to run single executables of the client and server with all dependencies included, check out the releases page [here](https://github.com/jscdev909/SpiteAndMalice/releases)!**

 This repository contains two main scripts, the server script (spite_and_malice_server.py) and the client script (spite_and_malice_client.py).
 The server script is a command line application while the client script contains the main game GUI that each player will require to play the game.
+If you downloaded executables from the link above, you will instead have two executables, one for spite_and_malice_server and another for spite_and_malice_client.

-The server script requires the following files/directories and modules to run:
+The server script requires the following files/directories and modules to run (you can skip this if you downloaded an executable above):
 - pygame-ce (```pip install pygame-ce```)
 - numpy (```pip install numpy```)
 - card.py